updated on 11/25/2017

 Note: transfer functions for TAMAGO is not included.
 Please refer to the website of HARK for further information.

 Follow the installation and operation manual here (English, Japanese).

 About HARK and HARKBird

 - HARKBird is developed by the research group of Reiji Suzuki, Graduate School of Information Science, Nagoya University.
-Currently, it is maintained by Reiji Suzuki.
+Currently, it is maintained by Reiji Suzuki and Naoaki Chiba.

-- Note that HARKBird itself does not contain the any packages for HARK (only scripts that use HARK).
+- Note that HARKBird itself does not contain any packages or files of HARK (only scripts that use HARK).

 - We thank the HARK developer team for many supports with regard to construction of the scripts the use of HARK.

-- Reiji Suzuki, Graduate School of Information Science, Nagoya University: firstname.lastname@example.org
+- Reiji Suzuki, Graduate School of Informatics, Nagoya University: firstname.lastname@example.org